How to File a Claim

 - List name(s) and contact information of any witnesses;

 - If you have reported the incident to your insurance company, provide the name and contact information of the insurance adjuster assigned to your insurance claim.

-When making a claim against the City for pothole damages it’s important to note that the City will not be responsible for your property damage if it has met the Provincial “Minimum Maintenance Standards for Municipal Highways” (MMS).
+When making a claim against the City for pothole damages it is important to note that the City will not be responsible for your property damage if the City has met the Provincial “Minimum Maintenance Standards for Municipal Highways” (MMS).
 Ontario Regulation 239/02: Minimum Maintenance Standards for Municipal Highways .